 The species was first recorded in Ireland by Daniel Oliver in Cregduff Lough, Co.
 Galway in 1850 (Botanical Gazette, No. 22, October, 1850) and since then it has been recorded in approximately 65 lakes in counties Donegal, Leitrim, Mayo, Galway and Kerry.
-Since the review of its distribution in 2013, which considered it likely to be extant in 58 lakes and extinct from three others (NPWS, 2013; O Connor, 2013), Najas flexilis has been found in four additional lakes in Connemara (Roden, 2013; Roden and Murphy, 2014).
+Since the review of its distribution in 2013, which considered it likely to be extant in 58 lakes and extinct from three others (NPWS, 2013b; O Connor, 2013), Najas flexilis has been found in four additional lakes in Connemara (Roden, 2013; Roden and Murphy, 2014).
 Roden and Murphy (2014) provided new information indicating that the species has been lost from an additional three lakes and suggesting that records from six may have been erroneous.
-Currently, therefore, the species is considered extant in approximately 53 lakes.
 Connemara appears to be the species' Irish stronghold, having records from approximately 36 lakes (see Figure 1).